Bitcoin btc

 8. Subway

-Subway is another major has been providing crypto support since 2013.
-Now, you can purchase a Subway sandwich at several restaurants for just a fraction of a Bitcoin.
+Subway is another major player that has been providing crypto support since 2013.
+You can purchase a Subway sandwich at several restaurants for just a fraction of a Bitcoin via the Lightning Network.
 There’s also support for Gyft- a digital platform that allows people to purchase and spend gift cards.
-With the Gyft app, users can purchase gift cards from several retailers- including Subway, Starbucks, Amazon, and Burger King.

 9. Norwegian Air

-Businesses that accept bitcoin: Norwegian Airlines The largest airline company in Scandinavia, Norwegian Air Shuttle, and its owners reportedly announced plans to create a Bitcoin exchange, called Norwegian Block Exchange (NBX), which would power Bitcoin payments for flight tickets.
+The second largest airline company in Scandinavia, Norwegian Air Shuttle, and its owners reportedly created a crypto exchange called Norwegian Block Exchange (NBX), which powers Bitcoin payments for flight tickets.
+It is a low-cost alternative to many other airline options; however, the company no longer offers long-haul services.

 10. Alternative Airlines

-Alternative is another airline that accepts bitcoin.
-The Alternative Airlines website provides users with all sorts of streamlined ways to find flights, but it doesn’t just focus on the big airlines – it saves you money by providing you with more local ones on top of that.
-The platform supports travel all around the world, and you can purchase any tickets with Bitcoin and other cryptocurrencies.
+The alternative is another airline that accepts Bitcoin.
+The Alternative Airlines website provides users with all sorts of streamlined ways to find flights, but it doesn’t just focus on the big airlines – it saves you money by providing you with more local ones.
+The platform supports travel worldwide, and you can purchase any tickets with Bitcoin and other cryptocurrencies.

 11. Virgin Atlantic